ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._13_Adventures_in_Covariance.md

   mutate(block_id = block)
 ```

-Our cross-classified model.
+Here's our cross-classified model.
 For you SEM lovers, this reminds me of a factor model with a method effect (e.g., a bifactor model).

 ```r